PrincetonCS-UCA/slack-notifications-grading/README.md

   is passed.
 Accepts the following variables:
   - `assignment`: The name of the assignment being processed.
   - `deadline`: The specified deadline in the config file for this assignment.
+  - `done`: The percentage of assignments finalized.
+Note this number is between 0 and 1, so it is recommended to use the `{done:.2%}` format to format it as a percentage.
+  - `total`: The total number of submissions.
+  - `finalized`: The number of finalized submissions.
+  - `drafts`: The number of draft submissions.
+  - `unclaimed`: The number of unclaimed submissions.

 ## Deterministic Finite Automaton